IBM/visual-inspection-auto-train/README.md

-# Upload IBM Visual Insights datasets
+# Upload IBM Maximo Visual Inspection datasets

-In this code pattern, we show how to simplify the model training process in IBM Visual Insights.
+In this code pattern, we show how to simplify the model training process in IBM Maximo Visual Inspection.

-Currently, business users using the IBM Visual Insights image classification process will need to manually upload and categorize images.
+Currently, business users using the IBM Maximo Visual Inspection image classification process will need to manually upload and categorize images.
 These manual steps can become rather tedious when working with large datasets.

 Here we're providing a long-running script that'll enable the user to automate the training process for image classification models.
 They can upload and categorize images by simply adding images to a folder.